mtlong29/MySite/_posts/notes/2017-09-05-using-jquery-plugins.md

 ## Sticky Navigation Bar

 Adding a "sticky" navigation bar to a site can be done in a number of ways.
-This method uses the jQuery plugin <a class="fancyLink" href="http://stickyjs.com/" target="_blank">stickjs</a>.
+This method uses the jQuery plugin <a href="http://stickyjs.com/">stickjs</a>.

 Stickyjs will let you stick any HTML element to the top of the browser window.